BitPatty/next-image-s3-imgproxy-loader/README.md

 This library is a layer on top of the the [next/image](https://nextjs.org/docs/api-reference/next/image) component, which allows you to load images from an [imgproxy](https://github.com/imgproxy/imgproxy) instance connected to an s3.

-## Requirements

-This package requires **NodeJS version 15.7.0 or later**, due to the base64url encoding used to sign URLs which isn't available in earlier versions.

 ## Sample Usage

 > You can find additional examples in the [demo project](https://github.com/BitPatty/next-image-s3-imgproxy-loader/blob/master/example/pages/index.tsx).